 I have discovered that I work somewhat differently with different people; this is probably because each client is different and has different problems, strengths, needs and goals, and because, in each case, a unique relationship develops between me and the client.
 In all cases, I place the utmost importance on deeply understanding the client’s experience and on meeting that person with empathy and respect.
 I believe that people contain the seeds of their own authenticity and development, and that it is the therapist’s job to help the client remove what blocks his or her natural growth.

-When working with individuals, I use Emotion-Focused Therapy, existential therapy, mindfulness-based therapy, and somatic interventions, as well as other techniques.
+When working with individuals, I use Emotion-Focused Therapy, existential therapy, mindfulness-based therapy, and Sensorimotor Psychotherapy, as well as other techniques.
 I also pay a lot of attention to people’s histories in order to understand how their past development and experiences might be affecting their current capacity to live well in the present and imagine a future.

 In couples counseling, I use Emotionally Focused Therapy to help partners deeply reconnect on the level of needs and feelings (as opposed to having that same unproductive argument over and over again).
 Once couples have learned to communicate in a way that is likely to get their needs met and have had help in healing breaches of trust, they generally find they can solve other problems without therapeutic help.

 On a Personal Note

 Since an important ingredient of our work together will be creating a comfortable working relationship, I’d like to tell you a little bit about me as a person.
 I’m 50 years old, and am originally from New York.
 This last may account for the direct and genuine interpersonal style that caused a past supervisor of mine to remark, “You’re so deeply caring with your clients, without being…well…nice.”
 I like to smile and laugh, and I use and appreciate humor when working with clients.
 On the other hand, I have personally experienced anxiety and depression and know how difficult (and possible) it can be to live through, and transform, those experiences.